 The BLM helicopter stationed in Rifle is considered a mutual aid resource, and if not assigned to another fire, is available without charge to county fire agencies during the mutual aid time period.
 Outside of mutual aid, costs for aircraft should be the responsibility of the agency/department on which jurisdiction the aviation resources are used, unless negotiated otherwise in a cost share agreement.

 Severity Resources of the UCR will be available for mutual aid response.
-This does not include smoke jumpers, SEATS, large or very large air tankers, or heavy helicopters.
+This does not include smoke jumpers, SEATS, air tankers, or type 1 helicopters.